danielharrell/open-eyes-lect-2017-18/Open.md

 if containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed.
+But in just this way, it seems, we see without having to move to what we see.
+And we might even say that what it *means* to see is for the world to contain, at one place or part, other places or parts.

+. ; and can
-But in just this way, it seems, we see without having to move to what we see; and can call what we see "the world", no matter how partial or provisional our point of view.
+call what we see "the world", no matter how partial or provisional our point of view.
 It is as if the world does contain, at one place or part, its other places or parts .
 It is as if